-Awards: A few rounds of awards are held each year.
-Some of these are in connection with the challenges held.
-Go here to see what awards are currently running.
+Awards: Many awards have been held through the years, though fewer in recent years.
+Some of these have been in connection with the challenges held.
+Go here to see what awards are currently running, if any.

-Newsletters/Mailing Lists: Two in recent history: Just Shy of Reality by email and Hanson Fiction on the LJ community of the same name.
-Neither of these are currently operating.
+Newsletters/Mailing Lists: Three in recent history: Just Shy of Reality by email, Hanson Fiction on the LJ community of the same name, and the one now run by yours truly (link in the sidebar).
 It was very popular in the past to send out stories or notify readers of updates by mailing list.
 Hanficml was the most popular of these.
 It existed not just to share, but to critique stories.

 Forums: JSOR was the largest and most popular forum specifically for hanfic in recent years, although others exist.
-Various Artists was also highly popular and has just recently begun to approve accounts again, but isn’t very active.
+Various Artists was also highly popular and occasionally is still used, mostly for fic searches.

-LJ Communities: A wide variety exist, for all genres and interests.
-Some are more active and organized than others.
+Journal Communities: A wide variety exist, for all genres and interests.
+Some are more active and organized than others, and many suffered when LiveJournal put all communities on moderated posting–even those with inactive mods.
+The most recently active, Hanson Fiction @ LJ, is an offshoot of PTH.
 View a list of them here.

 Middle of Nowhere Era, 1997-1998